 Dr. Royce has some good ideas about testing.
 Some of them have been superseded and some new things have come onto the scene as well.

 The key thing to say, though, is that Scrum agrees with the importance of testing.
 Scrum says: let’s do it from the very beginning (well, at least from the first Sprint).
 In part, to tighten the feedback loop and to reduce the cost of implementing the changes we get from the feedback.

 5. Involve the Customer

 Yes!
 Very important.
 Again, Scrum considers this such an important idea that we do it in the form of the Product Owner, who is an essential daily part of Scrum.
-In my opinion, the PO role should involve the customer in a much more practical and useful way that the ideas that Dr. Royce proposes for waterfall.
+In my opinion, the PO role idea should get ‘the customer’ involved in a much more practical and useful way that the ideas that Dr. Royce proposes for waterfall.